piux2/gnobounty7/README2.md

 The source code and data are explained here.

 [ B ] dump it to two tables in postgreSQL and write the go program to query the database.

+Once we dump data in postgreSQL as balances_table and delegation_table. we joined two tables, and add atoms amount and shares amount to get the total atoms that each account owns.

+PROS: a lot more flexible to run SQL against the data once it is imported into the database, especially when we want to retrieve other insights from the same dataset.

+CONS: complicated to set up at the beginning.

+For this part of the requirement, it is the same as getting the current balance of each account.
+> So if there were no transactions signed by A1 between T1 and T2, (and no unbondings before T1), the result would be simply [{A1;C1}] where C1 are the coins held by A1 at time T1.

+For this part of the requirement, it needs to calculate how many coins are added or removed from the account.
+Since the exported state file does not contains individual transactions.
+We can loop through send, delegation, and unbound messages from the state.db to a postgreSQL database and then query it.

+> given an account A1 at a given block height in the past T1, and current block time T2, create a list of where all the account tokens are now, as a list of {Account;Coins} tuples.